jgvaraujo/ml-deployment-gke/README.md

 ```

 Check History tab in Google Cloud Build interface and you'll see your building process executing.
 If this your first deploy it will take 2-3 minutes, but if you are updating your application through this pipeline, it will take about 30 seconds.

+After that, in the list of services (`kubectl get svc`) probably you will see that your service (`ml-service-lb`) have a pending External IP.
+You can run `watch -n 1 kubectl get svc` to run the command every second.
+Wait until you have your model application External IP.
+This will be the address of your API, write it down somewhere.

 ### Step 7: Create an API key